B0K1NG/Monteina-Tyre-Service/README.md

 - **Responsive Design:** Enjoy a responsive design that adapts to different screen sizes, providing an optimal viewing experience.

+- **Responsive Design:** Added legal documents that define the rules for using a service and how user data is handled, respectively.

 ## Under Construction 🚧

 As the Monteina Tyre Shop evolves, expect new features, improvements, and additional content to enhance the user experience.